Selling Gifted Property vs. Selling Inherited Property

 Just as with a gifted house, sales of an inherited house may result in capital gains taxes, but there is one key benefit to selling an inherited house to keep in mind.

-Capital gains tax on inherited house
+Capital gains tax on an inherited house

 A mother and father sit on the floor with their children in their laps with moving boxes in the background.